SamHarris2020/quotes/index.md

 A person who truly believes in God would never try and thrust the idea on anyone else, just as when you understand mathematics, you are not a fanatical proponent of the idea that two and two are four.    _Alan Watts_

 One of the finest shadings of communication is the diffrence between "I didn't understand that" and "I understand that but I don't care.

+Ships don't sink because of the water around them; ships sink because of the water that gets in them.
+Don't let what's happening around you get inside you and weigh you down.    _Tiny Buddha_

 ### Anarchy/Government